naezeroth/plenti-ibm-call-for-code-2021/README.md

 The inventory screen allows the user to manage their food inventory.
 The following functionalities are accessible from this screen:

 #### Add Items
 Items can be added to the inventory using the add button at the top of the screen.
 By default, the item will be added with the auto-classify functionality turned on.
 When auto-classify is on, only the name, price and quantity fields for the item need to be filled out; this information is fed to the classification model, and the results of the classication are used to automatically determine additional information on the product (e.g. food class, category, expiry date, emoji etc.).
 The auto-classify feature is designed to significantly reduce manual user input.
 This feature can also be turned off by toggling the auto-classify button at the top of the add item screen.
+Plenti's classification model currently supports 54 different food classes, and is trained on product data collected from various Australian supermarkets.

 #### Edit Items
 Clicking on an item in the inventory screen will bring up the edit screen.
 Here, all the stored information on the item can be viewed, and modifications can be made to any of the item fields.